Covid-19 Status Update

 Got a kid that LOVES to paint?

-~ "Private Art Camps" may be scheduled for those in K - 8th grade who wish to keep their camp to those within their immediate "SIP Unit".
+~ "Private Art Camps" may be scheduled for those who wish to keep their camp to those within their immediate "SIP Unit".
+Please email us to set up your private art camp, minimum of 4 attendees required.

 Don't miss out, register or set up your private camp TODAY!